jonimoas/pyConfig/README.md

 pyconfig path/to/file.yml

 navigate through the keys of the file until a leaf is reached.

-The leaf can be edited You can also insert a new field with a value, or a value by itself if in an array.
+The leaf can be edited or deleted.

+You can also insert a new field with a value, or a value by itself if in an array.

 ![Navigate](/navigate.PNG)